nickmain/haxe-flask/README.md

 # haxe-flask

-Minimal Haxe externs for Python Flask
+Haxe externs for using Flask.

+Not intended to be complete - updated as needed for dependent projects.